wallin/angular-gravatar/README.md

 Note that by default, no explicit protocol is set.
 This means that the image will use the protocol with which the page is loaded.
 For example; if the page url is http://www.example.com the image will be loaded over http, but if the page url is https://www.example.com the image will be loaded over https.

-Anyway, you can force the protocol you want (`secure` option still just for backward compatibility, but it's the same as `protocol = 'https'`).
+Anyway, you can force the protocol you want (if you want `https`, use `secure = true` instead of `protocol = 'https'` because gravatar url differs for secure/no secure).
 For example, if you are building a mobile app with Cordova you should use `http`.
 Otherwise directive will use `file` protocol and fail.

 All the available options can be seen over at the [Gravatar docs for image